We've Won Over £90 Million For Our Clients

 There are exceptions to the time limit in care home abuse cases if the claimant is a minor.
 They would have three years from their 18th birthday to take action, unless a litigation friend claimed on their behalf before this point; the time limit for the litigation friend to claim is suspended.

-Another exception to the time limit applies to someone who has faced neglect in care homes but lacks the mental capacity to make their own claim.
-In this circumstance, the limitation period is suspended indefinitely unless they regain the required mental capacity.
+Another exception to the time limit applies to someone who has faced neglect in care homes but doesn’t have the mental capability to make their own claim.
+In this circumstance, the limitation period is frozen indefinitely unless the required mental capacity is restored.
 However, a litigation friend may claim on their behalf while the time limit is suspended.

 Please don’t hesitate to contact us if you have any questions about the medical negligence claim time limit.
 Our advisors will be happy to help and it won’t cost you a penny to access their 24/7 legal advice.